-Noninterest expense increased \$747,000 or 3.81% between the years ended December 31, 2016 and 2015.
-The net increase in noninterest expense between the comparative periods is primarily the result of increases in salaries and employee benefits and occupancy expense, partially offset by decreases in regulatory assessments and net cost on operation and sale of OREO.
-Noninterest expense increased \$383,000 between the years ended December 31, 2015 and 2014, due to the increases in salaries and employee benefits, partially offset by a decrease in professional fees.
+Noninterest expense decreased \$542,000 or 2.66% between the years ended December 31, 2017 and 2016.
+The net decrease in noninterest expense between the comparative periods is primarily the result of decreases in net cost on operation and sale of OREO and regulatory assessments, partially offset by increases in salaries.
+Noninterest expense increased \$747,000 between the years ended December 31, 2016 and 2015, due to increases in salaries and employee benefits and occupancy expense, partially offset by a decreases in regulatory assessments and the net cost on operation and sale of OREO.

-Included in net costs on operations of OREO for the years ended December 31, 2016 and 2015, are gains on the sale of OREO totaling \$37,000 and \$16,000, respectively, and OREO operating expenses totaling \$300,000 and \$447,000, respectively.
-The year ended 2015 includes a \$188,000 impairment loss on OREO.
+Included in net costs on operations of OREO for the years ended December 31, 2017 and 2016, are gains on the sale of OREO totaling \$336,000 and \$37,000, respectively, and OREO operating expenses totaling \$186,000 and \$300,000, respectively.
+There were no impairment losses on OREO recorded during the years ended 2016 and 2017.

-During the years ended December 31, 2016 and 2015, the Company recognized stock-based compensation expense of \$30,000 and \$26,000 (less than \$0.01 per share basic and diluted), respectively.
+During the years ended December 31, 2017 and 2016, the Company recognized stock-based compensation expense of \$97,000 and \$26,000 (less than \$0.01 per share basic and diluted), respectively.
 This expense is included in noninterest expense under salaries and employee benefits.
-If new stock options are issued, or existing options fail to vest due, for example, to forfeiture, actual stock-based compensation expense in future periods will change.
+If new stock options or units are issued, or existing options fail to vest due, for example, to forfeiture, actual stock-based compensation expense in future periods will change.